ye-yu/rafolwen.github.io/projects/a0869826e52b137814754de6aed8c93d/content.md

 ---
 ([Related code snippet][1])

 I did some data engineering tasks during the duration of my internship, and I was introduced to the data stream from Spark.
-I was amazed on how clean and easily the code became when using stream instead of using for-loop.
+I was amazed on how clean and easily-read the code became when using stream instead of using for-loop.
 In fact, the semantic of stream has always been a part of the Java library through their stream API.

-In python, there is a feature called a list comprehension.
-We can easily create a list and performing various actions such as filter, map, and so on.
+In Python, there is a feature called a list comprehension.
+We can easily create a list and perform various actions such as filter, map, and so on.

 ```python
 a = [i for i in range(5)] # creates [0, 1, 2, 3, 4]